 We’re thrilled to offer a range of clubs and activities for UCSFRA members.

 Our many activities and clubs are fostered by, but not directly managed by, the UCSFRA.

 Groups and Clubs

 UCSFRA Book Club

-The Book Club meets once a month on the third or fourth Wednesday at 1:30 p.m. at the UCSF Laurel Heights Campus.
+The Book Club meets once a month on the third or fourth Wednesday at 1:30 p.m. with location specifics provided prior to the gathering.
 Members discuss a book chosen by the group, and share thoughts and opinions as filtered through their life experiences.
 It’s a lively group that enjoys expressing their points of view on the latest novel or a classic gem.